RCantu92/covid_testing_results/README.md

 # COVID Testing Results

-This project aims to essentially have a database of healthcare professionals qualified to administer COVID-19 tests as well as civilians who have been tested.
+This project is, in essence, a database of healthcare professionals qualified to administer COVID-19 tests as well as civilians who have been tested.

-Under the hood, how it functions is that the contract creator address is the only one who could submit healthcare professionals as being qualified to administer COVID tests.
-In practice, the creator address would submit the professionals ethereum address and professional license number.
-This info could also publicly be viewed by anyone wanting to verify someone is qualified to administer the tests.
+Under the hood, how it functions is that the contract creator address is the only one who can submit healthcare professionals as being qualified to administer COVID tests.
+In the real world, how it might work is the contract creator address belongs to an organization that works in conjunction with the healthcare industry.
+Then, the healthcare professionals would apply to be eligible to administer the tests.
+This would prevent unwanted malicious actors from randomly adding civilians as having been tested.
+As for this particular proof of concept, the creator address would simply submit the professionals ethereum address and professional license number to be added as a qualified professional to administer COVID-19 tests.
+Then, a civilian could quickly verify if a certain healthcare professional is qualified to administer the tests.
+This is demonstrated in the gif below.

 ![](./images/covid_demo_01.gif)

-Once a healthcare professional has been added as someone that can administer tests, they’re the only one that can add civilians as having been tested.
-What is provided is the civilian’s ethereum address and government issued ID number (e.g. driver’s license number) and the qualified healthcare professionals license number.
-This info also can be publicly called by someone wanting to verify someone as having been tested by a professional qualified to administer the tests.
+Once healthcare professionals have been added as administers of tests, they are the only ones that can add civilians as having been tested.
+What is provided to add civilians is the civilian’s ethereum address, government issued ID number (e.g. driver’s license number) and the qualified healthcare professional’s license number.
+Similar to verifying if a healthcare professional is qualified, civilians can also be searched to verify them as having been tested by a qualified professional.
+This is demonstrated in the gif below.

 ![](./images/covid_demo_02.gif)